onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 import Converter.Internal as Internal
 ```

-Here we read a sample file and display the tree to screen:
+Here we read a sample file and display the tree to the screen:

 ```python
 # Read file